paragikjain/project-_eular_solution/README.md

 Programming_language : c plus plus(cpp)(c++)

-Solved Problems : 1 to 11
+Solved Problems : 1 to 12 and problem 20

 Below I will list one by one problem I am solving.